TalesNTools/TalesNTools/_posts/2025-03-17-furies-on-the-train.md

 ---
 layout: post
-title: “I Took the Train Home… But the Furies Were Waiting”
+title: “What awaits you on the Furies' train to Tartarus?”
 date: 2025-03-17
 categories: [Creative Spark, Myth-Inspired Fiction]
 ---